Husam-Jenidi/DC_Assignment/README.md

 # DC_Assignment
-This is a repository of the Distributed Computing assignmnet about Discret Queueing System
+This is a repository of the Distributed Computing assignment about Discrete Queueing System